JacobYohannan/Python_Basics/README.md

-# Python_Basics
+# PythoN
-This is list of python basic programs.
+This is list of python  programs.